KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

    ```

    > [!TIP]
-   > Notice the indention on the `alert(text);`.
+   > Notice the indentation on the `alert(text);`.
 Indent everything inside the `if` statement to make it easier to read your code.
 Doing so helps your brain group logical units of code together at a glance!

 2. Use the `console.log` output to confirm we show the alert starting from the 3rd button click.